GSA-TTS/identity-site/content/_policy/rules-of-use._en.md

 In addition to details about your consent stated elsewhere in these terms, by accepting these Rules of Use and using the Login.gov service, you agree that:

-1. You are not a child under 13 years of age,
+1. You are at least 13 years of age and eligible to use Login.gov authentication services,
+2. If you use Login.gov identity proofing services, you are at least 18 years of age,
+3. You will use a valid email address that you own or control and that is capable of receiving ongoing communications, and you will not use disposable, temporary, or single-use email addresses or domains,
-2. Any information you provide to us is complete and accurate,
+4. Any information you provide to us is complete and accurate,
-3. If you verify your identity, the identity you claim when using the service is your own,
+5. If you verify your identity, the identity you claim when using the service is your own,
-4. You will comply with applicable local, state, and federal laws in your use of the service,
+6. You will comply with applicable local, state, and federal laws in your use of the service,
-5. You will keep your personal and login information confidential, and
+7. You will keep your personal and login information confidential, and
-6. You will maintain accurate information in your account at all times.
+8. You will maintain accurate information in your account at all times.

 You further agree that you will NOT misrepresent your identity or any information you present in the Login.gov service, including through customer support channels.